rabser/moodle-auth_googleoauth2/README.md

             	</div>
             <?php } ?>
         </center>

+    > More information about Moodle theme 2.0: http://docs.moodle.org/dev/Themes_2.0
+    Basically, you want to look to your theme/config.php.
+Find in it what is the login layout file name.
+Then add this example code in this layout file.

 5. (Recommended) Register on IPinfoDB for key: http://www.ipinfodb.com/register.php.
 Then enter the key in the plugin settings.
 Thus Moodle can pre-filled the city and the country of the user.